-Once per year, fall or spring semester, each cocurricular activity supervisor will complete the Cocurricular Assessment Report form and submit it to Tammy Riggin, Assessment Committee Co-chair, at tammy.riggin@lrsc.edu.
+Once per year, fall or spring semester, each cocurricular activity supervisor will complete the Cocurricular Assessment Report form and submit it to Tammy Riggin, at tammy.riggin@lrsc.edu.

-Submitted By: Semester: Cocurricular Activity: Identify the student learning outcomes assessed during the cocurricular measureable. activity that were meaningful and Specify the General Education Goal(s) assessed during the activity.
-Indicate the assessment technique used to measure success of the activity ty.
-Describe the system used to compile and analyze the data.
+Submitted By: Semester: Cocurricular Activity: Identify the student learning outcomes assessed during the cocurricular activity that were meaningful and measurable.
+Specify the General Education Goal(s) assessed during the activity.
+Indicate the assessment technique used to measure success of the activ ity.